 While working in a server environment, you’ll spend a lot of your time on the command line.
 Most likely, you’ll be using the bash shell, which is the default of most distributions.

-During a terminal session, you’ll likely be repeating common commands often, and typing variations on those commands even more frequently.
-While typing each command again can be good practice in the beginning, at some point, it crosses the line into being disruptive and an annoyance.
+During a terminal session, you’ll likely be repeating some commands often, and typing variations on those commands even more frequently.
+While typing each command repeatedly can be good practice in the beginning, at some point, it crosses the line into being disruptive and an annoyance.

 Luckily, the bash shell has some fairly well-developed history functions.
-Learning how to affectively use and manipulate your bash history will allow you to spend less time typing and more time getting actual work done.
+Learning how to effectively use and manipulate your bash history will allow you to spend less time typing and more time getting actual work done.
 Many developers are familiar with the DRY philosophy of Don’t Repeat Yourself.
-Effective use of bash’s history allows you to operate closer to this principle and will speed up your work flow.
+Effective use of bash’s history allows you to operate closer to this principle and will speed up your workflow.

 HISTFILESIZE parameter configures how many commands are kept in the history file, while the